Globe

 Work at Thomas James Bridge continues with the following being carried out this week and next.

-• Installing reinforcement steel on the St Albans side of the bridge.
+• Steel fixers are on site, tying reinforcement to the ribs on the St Albans side of the bridge.

 Please note that Central Coast Council has engaged Delaney Civil to carry out landslide remediation works to the West of the Wisemans Ferry.